 You Can’t Legally Buy Booze In Any Of These 7 Towns In New York State

-Surprisingly, there are 7 towns in New York State that don't allow liquor to be sold...at all.
+Surprisingly, 7 towns in New York State don't allow liquor to be sold...at all.
 I'm going to be very honest, I could NEVER live in a dry town or county.
 Sorry, not sorry.
 I 'needs' my wine, period!

 However, in 7 towns here in the state, it won't make any difference because they are dry.
 While counties in New York cannot decide to prohibit alcohol sales, towns and cities can.
 These towns are in the middle of 'nowhere' New York, so any resident that does want to partake in the spirits will have to go to church...or take a drive to the nearest town that does permit alcohol sales.

 These 7 Towns In New York State Don't Allow Alcohol Sales:

 Caneadea is a town in Allegany County, New York, United States.
 The population was 2,542 at the 2010 census.
 The name is of Seneca language origin and means 'where the heavens rest on earth.'